Freaky Friday (2003 film): Casting

 Initially, Andrew Gunn hoped to cast Jodie Foster—who played the daughter in the 1976 version—as the mother, but she declined.
 Annette Bening and Michelle Trachtenberg were cast as the leads, but both exited due to scheduling conflicts, with Bening reportedly anxious about the script.
 Curtis was ultimately cast four days before production began, after Jacobson recommended her based on her performance in True Lies (1994).
 Curtis initially nearly declined due to being a parent.
 Lohan's audition was reported to be underwhelming, but her prior success in The Parent Trap (1998) and strong chemistry with Curtis secured her the role.
 Other actresses considered for the role of Anna included Mischa Barton, Kristen Stewart, Mae Whitman, Evan Rachel Wood, Brie Larson, Emmy Rossum, Kristen Bell, Shiri Appleby, and Danielle Panabaker.

 Chad Michael Murray was cast as Jake based on his audition with Lohan, during which he deliberately aimed to make her feel the character's intended discomfort.
 Jared Padalecki also auditioned for the part.
 Rosalind Chao was cast as Pei-Pei and based her performance on her father, who ran a Chinese restaurant in Orange County, California.
 She later addressed criticism over her use of a Chinese accent, explaining it was modeled on her father's real speech pattern.

-Kelly Osbourne was originally cast as Maddie but withdrew after her mother Sharon Osbourne's cancer diagnosis.
+Kelly Osbourne was originally cast as Maddie but withdrew after her mother Sharon's cancer diagnosis.
 She was replaced by Christina Vidal.
 Other actresses who auditioned for members of the fictional band Pink Slip included Raven-Symoné, Naya Rivera, Ashley Tisdale, Gwen Stefani, Sophia Bush, and Kat Dennings.
 Vidal, Lohan, and Haley Hudson rehearsed at a North Hollywood studio in preparation for their roles.

-Tom Selleck was initially cast as Ryan but left the project after Bening's departure.
+Tom Selleck was initially cast as Ryan, but left the project after Bening's departure.
 Mark Harmon was later cast in the role.
 Ryan Malgarini was selected for the role of Harry after auditioning with his grandparents.
 He was the only child actor given a full script before auditioning and was chosen over Spencer Breslin, Angus T. Jones, and Daryl Sabara.

 Marc McClure, who played Annabel's love interest in the 1976 film, appears in a cameo role as Boris the delivery man.
 Additional cameos include Lindsay Lohan's mother, Dina Lohan, and director Mark Waters.

+Filming

+Filming took place between October and December 2002.

 Soundtrack

 The orchestral score was written by Rolfe Kent and orchestrated by Tony Blondal.
 Lohan also recorded a song for the soundtrack, titled "Ultimate".